 For those unfamiliar with his story: On February 26, 2007, only three years after being selected fourth overall in the NBA draft, Shaun Livingston drove for a contested layup against Raymond Felton, of the Charlotte Bobcats.
 Following his shot and while the ball banged around the rim, Shaun landed awkwardly on his left leg.
 His knee twisted in a gruesome fashion, dislocating his knee – tearing his ACL, PCL and MCL and both menisci in the process – and dislocating his kneecap as well.
 This was an injury that no prior NBA player had ever sustained, let alone come back from.
-As he lay on the ground writhing and screaming in pain, no one would ever imagine, least of all, I suspect, Shaun himself, that he’d be where he is today – a crucial player on The Golden State Warriors 2015 Championship team.
+As he lay on the ground writhing and screaming in pain, no one would ever imagine, least of all, I suspect, Shaun himself, that he would not only return to playing NBA basketball, but that he would one day be a crucial player on The Golden State Warriors 2015 Championship team, as well.

 WARNING!
 The following video shows the knee injury that Shaun Livingston sustained.
 It is graphic and may be upsetting to some.